-- 4.68 The Council and CGI have an operational governance framework in place, built upon the requirements of the partnership contact.
-This includes regular reporting to the Corporate Leadership Team's Change Board on the delivery and development of major transformation programmes, in accordance with the Council's approved approach to managing major projects and change. - 4.69 Internal Audit have planned Audits in the 2021/22 Audit Plan for the Development of the Digital & Smart City Strategy, Technology Vulnerability Management and CGI Performance Management.
-Digital Services will also be involved as a contributor in several other planned audits. - 4.70 Digital Services currently has 20 open audit actions owned by either CEC or CGI 10 high, 8 medium and 2 low findings.
-Two high rated findings are awaiting review by Internal Audit.
-These are being actively managed and kept under regular review by the Service Director and the Digital Services Senior Management Team.
-The Chief Digital Officer also meets regularly with the Chief Internal Auditor to discuss and review audit related issues.
+- 4.69 The Council and CGI have an operational governance framework in place, built upon the requirements of the partnership contact.
+This includes regular reporting to the Corporate Leadership Team's Change Board on the delivery and development of major transformation programmes, in accordance with the Council's approved approach to managing major projects and change. - 4.69 The Council seeks to benchmark our IT Services against sectoral best practice.
+We are currently involved in the Society for Innovation, Technology and Modernisation (Socitm) Improve Benchmarking which, for 2021, is a User Satisfaction Survey and the Local Government Digital Office Scottish Technical Asset Management Platform (STAMP) which focusses on the software and platforms used across Scottish Local Government.

+Audit

+- 4.70 There are 3 Audit Reports produced as a result of the 2021/22 Internal Audit Plan which are solely 'owned' by Digital Services and CGI: - Development and Communication of the Digital and Smart City Strategy; - Cyber Security Technology Vulnerability Management; and, - CGI Performance Reporting

+With significant involvement in a further 2 planned audits:

+- Records Management and Information Security; and, - Technology Availability in Schools (Empowered Learning). - 4.71 The audit for the Development and Communication of the Digital and Smart City Strategy is already underway with the Terms of Reference agreed and fieldwork underway. - 4.72 Digital Services currently has 20 open audit management actions owned by either by the Council or CGI.
+A further 3 actions are with Internal Audit for validation following updates of evidence for closure.
+The actions from the 3 recent audit

+- reports relating to Mobile Device Management, Technology Resilience and Network Management are included in this figure.
+All current open actions are within their due date, i.e. none are reporting as overdue. - 4.73 Digital Services is also a contributor to 14 audit actions owned by other Directorates/Divisions. - 4.74 All actions are being actively managed and kept under regular review by the Service Director and the Digital Services Senior Management Team.
+The Chief Digital Officer also meets regularly with the Head of Audit and Risk/Chief Internal Auditor to discuss and review audit related issues.

-CGI - Community Benefits
+CGI Community Benefits